thomaslevesque/blog/content/posts/2020-05-29-git-tip-how-to-fix-an-accidental-commit-on-the-wrong-branch/index.md

 You're now back on your feet, and you can keep working as if you never made the mistake in the first place.

 Note that this solution only works if you're ahead of your "base branch".
-If you committed on a completely different branch (e.g. you were on the `foobar` branch, but you were supposed to work on a new feature branched pulled from `master`), the steps to fix will be a bit different.
+If you committed on a completely different branch (e.g. you were on the `foobar` branch, but you were supposed to work on a new feature branch pulled from `master`), the steps to fix will be a bit different.
 Maybe I'll blog about it another time!

 ---